GS4: Generalizable Sparse Splatting Semantic SLAM: Experiments

 \subsection{Results}

-\textbf{Rendering and Reconstruction Performance.} In Table~\ref{tab:scannet_rendering}, we evaluate the rendering and reconstruction performance of our SLAM method on ScanNet.
+\textbf{Rendering and Reconstruction Performance.} In Table~\ref{tab:scannet_rendering}, we evaluate the rendering and reconstruction performance of our method on ScanNet.
 This is a difficult task compared to the synthetic data where neural RGB-D SLAM methods usually show strong results, because inevitably inaccurate ground truth camera poses and depths make optimization much harder than completely clean synthetic datasets.
-Compared to existing dense neural RGB-D SLAM methods, our method achieves the best performance in PSNR, SSIM, and Depth L1 metrics.
-Specifically, our method surpasses the runner-up, Point-SLAM \cite{pointslam}, by 2.89 dB in PSNR (a 14.6$\%$ percent improvement) and 0.091 in SSIM (a 13.2$\%$ percent improvement).
+Compared to existing dense neural RGB-D SLAM methods, our approach achieves state-of-the-art performance on PSNR, SSIM, and Depth L1 metrics.
+Specifically, our method surpasses the runner-up, GS$^3$LAM \citep{li2023dnsslamdenseneural}, by 3.88 dB in PSNR (a 18.8$\%$ percent improvement). and 0.089 in SSIM (a 11.2$\%$ percent improvement).
 Furthermore, our approach utilizes approximately \textbf{10x} fewer Gaussians than the baselines.
 This efficiency highlights the effectiveness of our method in achieving high-quality scene representation with reduced computational complexity.

-In Table~\ref{tab:scannet_lowres_rendering}, we ran our method with $240 \times 320$ input to compare against GO-SLAM which shares the same tracking method as ours but renders at the same low resolution.
+In Table~\ref{tab:scannet_rendering}, we ran our method with $240 \times 320$ input to compare against GO-SLAM which shares the same tracking method as ours but renders at the same low resolution.
 GS4 maintains the same PSNR and depth prediction quality as its high resolution version and significantly outperforms GO-SLAM across all metrics.

 Fig.~\ref{fig:scannet_vis} shows visual results of RGB and depth rendering.
 Our method demonstrates superior performance than other GS-SLAM methods.
-Notably, sometimes the depth maps of our approach even outperforms the noisy ground truth depth inputs.
-For instance, in the first two columns in Fig.~\ref{fig:scannet_vis}, our method delivers a more contiguous and complete rendering of the bicycle tires.
-Similarly, in the middle two columns in Fig.~\ref{fig:scannet_vis}, we reconstruct the chair's backrest nearly entirely, whereas the GT depth data lacks this detail.
+Notably, sometimes the depth maps of our approach even turn out to be better than the noisy ground truth depth inputs.
+For instance, in the first two columns, our method delivers a more contiguous and complete rendering of the bicycle tires.
+Similarly, in the middle two columns, we reconstruct the chair's backrest nearly entirely, whereas the GT depth data lacks this detail.